 Additionally, we must verify the organization requesting the certificate is, in fact, the organization that gets the certificate.

-Here are some of things we check:
+Here are some details we check:

 Most of the organization verification work is done on our end, we generally ask for very little help from you.
 However, a DigiCert validation agent may reach out to you for an "acceptable" document to help us confirm your organization is a legally and lawfully formed organization.
 For more information about providing "acceptable" documents, see SSL Certificate Validation Process.